Starmer has done little but divide Labour – but the left is resilient | Rachel Shabi

 Far from uniting Labour, Starmer has solidified the sense that its right and left factions have no business together in the same party, but for our electoral system discounting any alternative.
 It is like a long-separated couple living in the same flat because neither can afford to move out, locked into petty vengeances and rehashing old arguments.

 The right of the party is desperate to rule Labour, but has no ideas to lead with.
-Stuck in a 1990’s time-warp, Starmer’s leadership cannot speak to the need for massive socio-economic change in a country blighted by staggering wealth inequality even before the pandemic made it all worse.
+Stuck in a 1990s time warp, Starmer’s leadership cannot speak to the need for massive socio-economic change in a country blighted by staggering wealth inequality even before the pandemic made it all worse.

 Underestimating the popularity of left policies, Starmer has also underestimated the tenacity of the left flank.
-You don’t survive a party in which past leaderships have wanted your political tradition to become “a sealed tomb” without deep reserves of resilience.
+You don’t survive in a party in which past leaderships have wanted your political tradition to become “a sealed tomb” without deep reserves of resilience.
 This isn’t only apparent in the socialist MPs who survived the wilderness years, holding the torch that eventually sparked Corbyn’s 2015 leadership win.
 It is evident in the membership’s capacity to deal with round-the-clock ridicule from sections of the media and from the party itself.

-Now, the grassroots group Momentum, 20,000 members strong, is taking policies from a £15 minimum wage to a green new deal to the conference floor, showing membership support for tangible, fleshed out left policies.
+Now, the grassroots group Momentum, 20,000 members strong, is taking policies from a £15-an-hour minimum wage to a green new deal to the conference floor, showing membership support for tangible, fleshed-out left policies.
 The World Transformed festival, running alongside the main conference, has a focus on practical training, intended to help participants organise inside the party and beyond.

 Both groups are alive to the fact that, while the left may not be prominent in parliamentary politics, it is still a significant force in society.
 Leftists have rallied to pandemic mutual aid groups, supporting communities in need while the Labour leadership pulls its punches against a government that left people in such a state of hardship in the first place.